Nigel Thrift: Contribution to geography

-University Leadership
+University leadership

 At Bristol, Thrift was Chair of the Research Assessment Panel and then the Research Committee.

 At Oxford, Thrift served as head of the Life and Environmental Sciences Division before becoming Pro-Vice-Chancellor for Research.

 Thrift's role as Vice Chancellor at Warwick saw him launch several new initiatives aimed at steadily increasing the university's research and teaching excellence, such as boosting the University's presence in London (an expansion of the Business School in The Shard building) and overseas (through a strong partnership with Monash University, and plans to develop a campus in Sacramento, California).

 As a result of these initiatives and many others Warwick is now ranked firmly in the world's top 100 universities, and in the top 10 in the UK.

 Thrift was a chair of a section of the British Research Assessment Exercise (Main Panel H, 2005–07 and member, 2001 Panel for Geography), chaired the Industry Commission on Higher Education (2012-) and the IPPR Commission on the Future of Higher Education.

 Controversies

-In the financial year 2011–12, Thrift's salary rose by £50,000 (17%) to £288,000.
-Some students claimed that the pay raise was unjustified, but their protests were rebuffed.
-In 2013 when a pay rise of £42,000 (to £316,000) was announced, a small number of students again protested.
-The grounds were that the raise went against university cutbacks to staff and student support/bursaries.
+In the financial year 2011–12, Thrift's salary rose by £50,000.
+Some students claimed that the pay raise was unjustified.
+In 2013 when a pay rise of £42,000 was announced, a small number of students again protested.

-Thrift's pay increase of £16,000 in 2014, was again met with protests.
 On 3 December 2014 police used CS spray to tackle protests at the University of Warwick, after a security guard was assaulted (two protestors, including a student were later prosecuted).
-The University issued a written statement that expressed concern at the situation and denounced the alleged violence.